-Asylum houses
+Asylum homes

-Asylum houses provide in-residence services for a temporary period of time to persons in adverse social situations connected with a loss of housing.
-Services in asylum houses are adapted to the clients' needs, namely in view of the circumstances of the loss of housing, i.e. asylum houses are designed differently for parents with children, for men, women, victims of domestic violence, etc. This service is provided to the client for a fee.
+Asylum homes provide in-residence services for a temporary period of time to persons in adverse social situations connected with a loss of housing.
+Services in asylum homes are adapted to the clients' needs, namely in view of the circumstances of the loss of housing, i.e. asylum homes are designed differently for parents with children, for men, women, victims of domestic violence, etc. This service is provided to the client for a fee.